-Bonds have several features that investors should take into account.
-The popularity of this debt instrument can be assigned to some intrinsic factors as mentioned below.
+Bonds come with several key features that investors need to consider.
+The popularity of bonds as a debt instrument can be attributed to several intrinsic factors, which are outlined below.

 - Face Value

-Face value implies the price of a single unit of a bond issued by an enterprise.
-Principal, nominal, or par value is used alternatively to refer to the price of bonds.
-Issuers are under a legal obligation to return this value to the investor after a stipulated period.
+Face value refers to the price of a single unit of a bond issued by an entity.
+It is also known as principal, nominal, or par value.
+The issuer is legally obligated to repay this value to the investor after a specified period.

-Bond example - an investor chooses to purchase a corporate bond at face value of Rs.
-6,500.
-The company issuing the bond is thus obliged to return Rs.
-6,500 plus interest to the investor after maturity of the tenor.
-Note that the face value of a bond is different from its market value as market operations influence the latter.
+For example, if an investor buys a corporate bond with a face value of Rs.
+6,500, the issuing company must return Rs.
+6,500 plus interest once the bond matures.
+It's important to note that the face value of a bond is different from its market value, as market forces influence the latter.

 - Interest or Coupon Rate

-Interest earned on a bond depends on various aspects such as tenure, the issuer’s repute in the public debt market.
+The interest earned on a bond is influenced by factors such as the bond's tenure and the issuer's reputation in the public debt market.

 - Tenure of Bonds

-Tenure or term refers to the period after which bonds mature.
-These are financial debt contracts between issuers and investors.
-Financial and legal obligations of an issuer to the investor or creditor are valid only until the tenure’s end.
+Tenure refers to the period after which bonds mature.
+These bonds represent financial debt contracts between issuers and investors.
+The financial and legal obligations of the issuer towards the investor are valid only until the end of the bond's tenure.

 - Credit Quality